mattclarke/advent_of_code_24/README.md

 ## Day 4
 - Part 1: Added padding around the data, so don't need to worry about edges.
 For every 'X' see if there is a 'MAS' in any direction.
 - Part 2: For every 'A' see if there is a 'MAS' on the two diagonals.

+## Day 5
+- Part 1: Go through the updates and see if there are any rule violations.
+- Part 2: On the invalid updates from part 1, find the first invalid ordering and swap the values, then repeat until valid.